bamenny/F2-reader/README.md

 Uses Python 3.8
-Works on Windows 10 with the English TTS engine installed (Usually it is installed by default)
+Works on Windows 10 with the English TTS engine installed (Usually it is installed by default) Will probably work on other versions of Windows

 Install all relevant Dependencies: import win32com.client as wincl #For the TTS engine